On maximizing a monotone $k$-submodular function under a knapsack constraint

-Sviridenko \cite{sviridenko2004note} considers the special case of $k=1$ (i.e., submodular maximization with a knapsack constraint), and presents a greedy $(1-\frac{1}{e})$-approximation algorithm.
-We adapted it to Algorithm \ref{alg:line} for problem (\ref{pro}), and prove an approximation ratio of $\frac12-\frac{1}{2e}$.
+Sviridenko \cite{sviridenko2004note} considers the special case of $k=1$ (i.e., submodular maximization with a knapsack constraint), and presents a greedy $(1-\frac{1}{e})$-approximation algorithm {with $O(n^5)$ queries, which enumerates all feasible sets of size at most 3 and then expands each set of size 3 greedily by the marginal density.} We adapted it to Algorithm \ref{alg:line} for problem (\ref{pro}) {by enumerating all feasible sets of size at most 2 and then expanding each set of size 2 greedily}, and prove an approximation ratio of $\frac12-\frac{1}{2e}$.
 For any solution $S\in\mathscr S$, define $c(S)$ to be the total cost of all items in $S$.

-In line 1 of Algorithm \ref{alg:line}, it enumerates all feasible solutions of size one or two, and store the currently best solution as $S_A$; it takes $O(n^2k^2)$ oracle queries.
-Then it considers all feasible sets of size three, and completes each such set greedily with respect to the density, subject to the knapsack constraint.
-There are $O(n^3k^3)$ such sets, and for each set it takes $O(n^2k)$ queries.
-Thus, the time complexity is $O(n^5k^4)$.
+In Line 1 of Algorithm \ref{alg:line}, it enumerates all feasible {singleton} solutions, and store the currently best solution as $S_A$; it takes {$O(nk)$} oracle queries.
+Then it considers all feasible sets of size {two}, and completes each such set greedily with respect to the density, subject to the knapsack constraint.
+There are {$O(n^2k^2)$} such sets, and for each set it takes $O(n^2k)$ queries.
+Thus, the time complexity is {$O(n^4k^3)$}.